otvam/pypeec/docs/content/technical.rst

 **PyPEEC** is entirely programmed in **Python 3** and has the following dependencies:

-* scilogger, scisave, and jsonschema (logging and serialization)
+* SciLogger, SciSave, and jsonschema (logging and serialization)
 * NumPy, SciPy, and Joblib (basic numerical computing libraries)
 * Shapely and Rasterio (only used for the mesher, 2D shape manipulation)
 * Pillow (only used for the mesher, 2D image manipulation)